txt/plm19/doc/week2.md

 (Reminds you of macros?
 But here we are _committing_ to the match-select-act semantics).

 Another way to say the above is "look before you leap".
-THink what you _could_ do before deciing what you _should_ do.
+THink what you _could_ do before deciding what you _should_ do.

-Note that _select_ is also called "conflect resolution"; i.e. how to handle the case where multiple rules  want to change the working memory in different ways.
+Note that _select_ is also called "conflict resolution"; i.e. how to handle the case where multiple rules  want to change the working memory in different ways.
-Standard conflict resolution opertors:
+Standard conflict resolution operators:

-- Recency: facor rules that match to the most recent changes to working memory
+- Recentcy: favor rules that match to the most recent changes to working memory
-- Precedence: give each rule an explicity precedence and select hogher precendence ones over lower precedence ones.
+- Precedence: give each rule an explicitly precedence and select higher precedence ones over lower precedence ones.
-- Specificity: if tow rules can fir, use the msot complex one.
+- Specificity: if tow rules can fir, use the most complex one.
 - Roll your own